vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-architects-real-job/index.md

 ---
-title: "An Architect's Work is Never Done: Guiding the Evolution"
+title: "An Architect's Work is Never Done"
+subtitle: "Guiding the Evolution"
 date: 2025-01-05T10:30:00-07:00
 draft: true
 series: ["From Patterns to Practice"]
 series_order: 7
 tags: ["architecture", "evolution", "governance", "technical debt", "stewardship"]
 description: "Beyond making initial decisions, an architect's true role involves continuously guiding the evolution of a system, establishing governance, and strategically managing technical debt."
----

-# An Architect's Work is Never Done: Guiding the Evolution

-### You've made the big decision.
-The easy part is over.
-Here's what happens next

 ---

 ## Introduction: The End of the Beginning